open-telemetry/opentelemetry-python/docs/examples/exemplars/README.rst

 See 'statistical_exemplars.ipynb' for the example (TODO: how do I link this?)

-Semantic exemplars
+Trace exemplars
 ^^^^^^^^^^^^^^^^^^

-Semantic exemplars are exemplars that have not been sampled statistically, but instead aim to provide value as individual exemplars.
+Trace exemplars are exemplars that have not been sampled statistically, but instead aim to provide value as individual exemplars.
 They will have a trace id/span id attached for the active trace when the exemplar was recorded, and they may focus on measurements with abnormally high/low values.

-'semantic_exemplars.py' shows how to generate exemplars for a histogram aggregation.
+'trace_exemplars.py' shows how to generate exemplars for a histogram aggregation.
 Currently only the Google Cloud Monitoring exporter supports uploading these exemplars.